Visual art of the United States: 19th century

 The first well-known U.S. school of painting—the Hudson River School—appeared in 1820.
 Thomas Cole pioneered the movement which included Albert Bierstadt, Frederic Edwin Church, Thomas Doughty and several others.
 As with music and literature, this development was delayed until artists perceived that the New World offered subjects unique to itself; in this case the westward expansion of settlement brought the transcendent beauty of frontier landscapes to painters' attention.

-The Hudson River painters' directness and simplicity of vision influenced and inspired such later artists as John Kensett and the Luminists; as well as George Inness and the tonalists (which included Albert Pinkham Ryder and Ralph Blakelock among others), and Winslow Homer (1836–1910), who depicted the rural U.S.—the sea, the mountains, and the people who lived near them.
+The Hudson River painters' directness and simplicity of vision influenced and inspired such later artists as John Kensett and the Luminists; as well as George Inness and the tonalists (which included Albert Pinkham Ryder and Ralph Blakelock among others), and Winslow Homer who depicted the rural U.S.—the sea, the mountains, and the people who lived near them.

 The Hudson River School landscape painter Robert S. Duncanson was one of the first important African American painters.
 John James Audubon, an ornithologist whose paintings documented birds, was one of the most important naturalist artists in the early U.S. His major work, a set of colored prints entitled The Birds of America (1827–1839), is considered one of the finest ornithological works ever completed.
 Edward Hicks was a U.S. folk painter and distinguished minister of the Society of Friends.
 He became a Quaker icon because of his paintings.

-Paintings of the Great West, many of which emphasized the sheer size of the land and the cultures of the native people living on it, became a distinct genre as well.
+Paintings of the West, many of which emphasized the sheer size of the land and the cultures of the native people living on it, became a distinct genre as well.
 George Catlin depicted the West and its people as honestly as possible.
-George Caleb Bingham, and later Frederic Remington, Charles M. Russell, the photographer Edward S. Curtis, and others recorded the U.S. Western heritage and the Old American West through their art.
+George Caleb Bingham, and later Frederic Remington, Charles M. Russell, the photographer Edward S. Curtis, and others recorded the U.S. western heritage and the Old American West through their art.